fluree/to-do-lists-generator/README.md

 The next subquery pulls related data from the `assignee` collection, since the `assignedTo` predicate in the `task` collection is a reference predicate to the `asignee` collection.

-Another way of thinking about the predicate type of `ref` are `joins` in a relational DB, but the ability to join is a property set to predicates as highlighted in the predicate schema above.
+Another way of thinking about the predicate type of `ref` are `joins` in a relational DBs, but the ability to join is a property set to predicates (in Fluree) as displayed in the predicate schema above.